mcsee/Software-Design-Articles/Articles/Twitter/The Tech Twitter Guide to the Galaxy/readme.md

 - [@PrasoonPratham](https://Twitter.com/PrasoonPratham) (Pratham Prasoon)

-Pratham says he is 16 but it cannot be true :)
+Pratham says he is 16 but it can't be true :)
 He is making his journey and writing down all he is learning (which is a lot) and should be an inspiration for new developers.

 - [@refactorfiend](https://Twitter.com/refactorfiend) (Rusiim Shabazz)